 Video has surfaced today of Alveda King the niece of MLK highlighting the truth that MLK was Republican, when the Left has always claimed MLK to always be a Democrat.
 Once again another myth of the vile American Left is once again busted, as video of Alveda King exposes the fact that MLK was a Republican figure.
 MLK being a Republican Black Civil Rights leader is probably why they had MLK killed.

 The piece included a video of King's niece, Alveda King, stating, "I just want to share with you a little bit about my family and my history.
 My uncle Dr. Martin Luther King Jr. during his lifetime was a Republican, as was my father, his brother, Rev. A. D. King, and my grandfather, Dr. Martin Luther King Sr.":

-The claim about King’s supposed Republican affiliations has been circulating online for years, to the extent that PolitiFact addressed the issue back in 2011, noting that it has been trotted out periodically as part of efforts to recruit African-American voters to the GOP.
+The claim about King's supposed Republican affiliations has been circulating online for years, trotted out periodically as part of efforts to recruit African-American voters to the GOP.
 Although it remains unclear whether King was formally belonged to any political party, he was critical of both Democrats and Republicans, as the Encyclopedia Britanica pointed out in an 11 January 2019 article on the subject: